jackc/edge/README.md

     class Location < ActiveRecord::Base
       acts_as_forest :order => "name"
     end

     usa = Location.create! :name => "USA"
     illinois = usa.children.create! :name => "Illinois"
     chicago = illinois.children.create! :name => "Chicago"
     indiana = usa.children.create! :name => "Indiana"
     canada = Location.create! :name => "Canada"
     british_columbia = canada.children.create! :name => "British Columbia"

     Location.root.all # [usa, canada]
     Location.find_forest # [usa, canada] with all children and parents preloaded Location.find_tree usa.id # load a single tree.

+It also provides the with_descendents scope to get all currently selected nodes and all there descendents.
+It can be chained after where scopes, but must not be used after any other type of scope.

+    Location.where(name: "Illinois").with_descendents.all # [illinois, chicago]

 ## Benchmarks